Burlington County Names First Members to Minority and Equality Rights Task Force

 “Each of us has a role in this fight and it’s our hope that the members of this task force will have a candid dialogue about the issues that plague us and develop real, tangible actions for our county to take,” Hopson continued.

-Sibley, a local small business owner along with heading the New Jersey State NAACP arm, also is the communications chair for the Southern Burlington County Branch NAACP.
+Sibley, a local small business owner along with heading the New Jersey State NAACP arm, is also the communications chair for the Southern Burlington County Branch NAACP.
 His wife, Crystal Charley Sibley, is second vice president of the New Jersey State NAACP Conference and president of the Southern Burlington County chapter.

 Other members of the task force include: